-A non-GAAP financial measure is generally defined by the SEC as one that purports to measure historical or future performance, financial position, or cash flows, but excludes amounts that would not be so adjusted in most comparable measures under generally accepted accounting principles (GAAP).
+A non-GAAP financial measure is generally defined by the SEC as one that purports to measure historical or future performance, financial position, or cash flows, but excludes amounts that would not be so adjusted in the most comparable measures under generally accepted accounting principles (GAAP).
 We measure our operating performance based on EBITDAX, a non-GAAP financial measure, that is commonly used in the oil and natural gas industry but is not a recognized accounting term under GAAP.
-We use EBITDAX to monitor and facilitate the internal evaluation of the performance of our business operations, to facilitate external comparison of our business results to those of others in our industry, to analyze and evaluate financial and strategic planning decisions regarding future operating investments and acquisitions, to plan and evaluate operating budgets and in certain cases to report our results to the holders of our debt as required under our debt covenant requirements.
-We believe our measure of EBITDAX provides useful information to the public regarding our ability to service debt and fund capital expenditures and it may help our investors understand our operating performance and make it easier to compare our results to other companies that have different financing, capital and tax structures.
+We use EBITDAX to monitor and facilitate the internal evaluation of the performance of our business operations, to facilitate external comparison of our business results to those of others in our industry, to analyze and evaluate financial and strategic planning decisions regarding future investments and acquisitions, to plan and evaluate operating budgets, and in certain cases, to report our results to the holders of our debt as required under our debt covenants.
+We believe our measure of EBITDAX provides useful information to the public regarding our ability to service debt and fund capital expenditures and may help our investors understand our operating performance and to compare our results to other companies that have different financing, capital and tax structures.

 We define EBITDAX as income (loss) from continuing operations plus income taxes, net interest expense and other, depreciation, depletion and amortization expense and exploration expenses.
-We separately disclose our non cash oil and gas property impairment charges, which if not material would be reflected as a component of our depreciation, depletion and amortization expense.
+We separately disclose our non cash oil and gas property impairment charges, which, if not material, would be reflected as a component of our depreciation, depletion and amortization expense.
 Because such impairment charges are material for most of the periods presented, we have reported them as a separate line item in the accompanying consolidated statements of operations.
 Non cash impairment charges related to goodwill are also added back if applicable.

-In our reconciliation of income (loss) from continuing operations we provide amounts as reflected in our accompanying consolidated financial statements, unless otherwise footnoted.
-This means such amounts are at 100% even if we do not own 100% of all of our subsidiaries, most notably Cal Dive.
+In our reconciliation of income (loss) including noncontrolling interests, we provide amounts as reflected in our accompanying consolidated financial statements unless otherwise footnoted.
+This means that such amounts are recorded at 100% even if we do not own 100% of all of our subsidiaries.
 Accordingly, to arrive at our measure of Adjusted EBITDAX, we deduct the non-controlling interests related to the adjustment components of EBITDAX, the adjustment components of EBITDAX of any discontinued operations, the gain or loss on the sale of assets, and the portion of our asset impairment charges that are considered cash-related charges.
 Asset impairment charges that are considered cash are those that affect future cash outflows most notably those related to adjustment to our asset retirement obligations.
-La stly, we include a separate line to remove Cal Dive completely from our Adjusted EBITDAX amounts to provide a meaningful comparison of our current and historical operating performance without Cal Dive, which we deconsolidated in June 2009 (Note 3).

 Other companies may calculate their measures of EBITDAX and Adjusted EBITDAX differently than we do, which may limit its usefulness as a comparative measure.
-Because EBITDAX is not a financial measure calculated in accordance to GAAP, it should not be considered in isolation or as a substitute for net income (loss) attributable to common shareholders but used as a supplement to that GAAP financial measure.
+Because EBITDAX is not a financial measure calculated in accordance with GAAP, it should not be considered in isolation or as a substitute for net income (loss) attributable to common shareholders or cash flows from operations, but used as a supplement to that GAAP financial measure.
 A reconciliation of our net income (loss) attributable to common shareholders to EBITDAX is as follows: